EU's Borrell Arrives In Ukraine Amid Russia Tensions

 The visit comes amid Western concerns that the Russian buildup of around 100,000 troops near Ukraine’s borders could be preparations for a potential invasion, something Moscow denies.

-The European Union's top diplomat told Poland’s PAP news agency that the purpose of his trip is to talk to the Ukrainians about their concerns and ways to address them.
+The European Union's top diplomat told Poland’s PAP news agency that the purpose of his trip was to talk to the Ukrainians about their concerns and ways to address them.

 He said the current situation is a threat to the stability and security of Ukraine and the whole region, and that it cannot be discussed “without all the relevant actors around the table.”